UPDATED! This post on the brands with the best content marketing campaigns has been updated for 2020.

 Your customers may not be buying your product for reasons that have to do with the product itself.
 How can you create a content marketing campaign that solves the core of the problem rather than just trying to make the product look more enticing?
 In addition, this is a good reminder to do thorough customer research before launching a content marketing campaign.

 Dive Deeper: 42 Digital Marketing Trends You Can't Ignore in 2020

 22) Single Grain

-- Three or four shorter YouTube videos from the longer Live video
+- Then create three or four shorter YouTube videos from the longer Live video

-- Take the audio and put it onto the Growth Everywhere podcast
+- Take the audio and turn it into a podcast

-- Get the transcript from the video, add captions, and natively post the video on Eric's personal LinkedIn and the Single Grain Facebook page (with the time limits, we sometimes shorten the video for these channels)
+- Get the transcript from the video, add captions, and natively post the video on LinkedIn and Facebook (with the time limits, we sometimes shorten the video for these channels)